 *Bartholomew County, Boone County, Carroll County, Clay County, Elkhart County, Wabash County, and White County filed their vote center plans with the Indiana Election Division in 2014.

-Clinton County, Huntington County and Wells County filed their vote center plans with the Indiana Election Division in 2015.
+Clinton County, Henry County, Huntington County and Wells County filed their vote center plans with the Indiana Election Division in 2015.

 Is the Vote Center Model Economically Feasible?